fischerscode/IntelMausiEthernet-WOL/README.md

 To disable WOL just add the bootargument "-mausi_no_wol".

 This only works as a replacement for IntelMausiEthernet.kext.
-Please make a backup EFI folder on a thumbdrive bevore you try IntelMausiEthernet-WOL.kext.
+Please make a backup EFI folder on a thumbdrive before you try IntelMausiEthernet-WOL.kext.

+If you are currently using IntelMausi.kext you should have a look at https://github.com/maaeps/IntelMausi-WOL instead.

 @xenio came up with this idea: https://github.com/Mieze/IntelMausiEthernet/issues/17#issuecomment-424290662